Declaring a Major

-- Complete an online Major Plan of Study by using the Mathematic Department’s Interactive Plan of Study.
+- Complete an online Major Plan of Study by using the Mathematics Department’s Interactive Plan of Study.
 Read the instructions and fill in as much of the form as you can.
-Save the draft Major Plan of Study spreadsheet to your computer.

-In the blue box at the bottom of the form, attach a copy of your Major Plan of Study form, your student record and your TER.
+In the blue box at the bottom of the form, attach a copy of your printable PDF plan of study, your student record and your TER.

 Forward the completed Major Declaration and Change Form and its attachments to your faculty advisor using the ‘Email to:’ box.
 You can track the progress of your form by checking the box labeled “(As Submitter of this form I want to receive email notifications every time an action is taken.)” before submitting.